Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 Below, you can see three different Hebrew scripts that we used.
 You’ll note that while we made an effort to keep the visual layout, character position, and character size consistent across every style of script, some scripts are missing certain characters.
 For example, both Maghrebi Cursive and Byzantine Miniscule don’t have a visual reference for the “elongated Kaf” ך character.
 In these cases, we simply didn’t have a visual reference from the source.

-&&& INSERT THREE IMAGES &&&
+&&& INSERT THREE IMAGES? &&&

 {{</ wrap >}}
 {{</ wrap >}}